Downtown Dental Excellence offers

 What Is a Dental Bone Graft?

-A dental bone graft is a procedure that involves the placement of bone or a synthetic material to encourage the bone tissue in an area where the bone is lost to grow.
+A dental bone graft is a procedure that involves the placement of bone or a synthetic material to encourage the growth of bone tissue in an area where the bone is lost.
 While a synthetic material may be the right option for your needs, there is also sometimes the option of using the bone of a donor, or even an animal.
-If either of these are used, they are properly disinfected before being placed during the dental bone graft.
+If either of these is used, they are properly disinfected before being placed during the dental bone graft.

 Why Would I Need a Dental Bone Graft?